sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 If you are concerned about the security of extension-provided insights, then you can:

-## Disable Sourcegraph-extension-provided Code Insights
+## Disable Sourcegraph extension-provided Code Insights

 If you want to disable Sourcegraph-extension-provided code insights, you can do so the same way you would disable any other extension.
 Refer to [Disabling remote extensions](../../admin/extensions.md#use-extensions-from-sourcegraph-com-or-disable-remote-extensions) and [Allow only specific extensions](../../admin/extensions.md#use-extensions-from-sourcegraph-com-or-disable-remote-extensions).